syncfusion-content/blazor-docs/blazor/scheduler/cell-customization.md

 ```
 ## Customizing cell header in month view

-The month header of each date cell in the month view can be customized using the `CellHeaderTemplate`.
+The month header of each date cell in the month view can be customized using the [CellHeaderTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Schedule.TemplateType.html).

 ```cshtml
 @using Syncfusion.Blazor.Schedule